 Example #1- AND Logical Function in Excel

-- Open AND function first.
+- We must open AND function first.

 - We have only two conditions to test.
-So we have applied both the logical tests.
+So, we have applied both the logical tests.
 Now close the bracket.

-Drag the Formula to the rest of the cells.
+Drag the formula to the rest of the cells.

 Example #2 – OR Logical Function in Excel

 We will have results in either FALSE or TRUE.
-Here we got True.
+Here, we got TRUE.

 Drag the formula to other cells.

 Now, look at the difference between AND and OR functions.
 The OR function returns TRUE for students B and C even though they have scored less than 35 in one of the exams.
 However, since they scored more than 35 in Marks 2, the OR function found the condition of >35 TRUE in 2 logical tests and returned TRUE as a result.

 #2 – IF Logical Function in Excel